List of Economics Formulas

 #6 – Inflation Rate

-The rate is computed as the ratio of the difference between the current year CPI level and last year’s CPI level with last year’s CPI level.
-This is further expressed in percentage terms.
-The inflation rate gives the signal of how the prices of services and products have shaped up from year to year.
+The inflation rate signals how the prices of services and products have shaped up from year to year.
+The rate is computed as the difference between the current year CPI level and last year's CPI level with last year's CPI level.
+It is further expressed in percentage terms.

 The inflation rate can be expressed as follows: –